brucemack/brucemack.github.io/_posts/2025-12-05-asl-firewall.md

 * The POKE from 44444 to the Registration Server would need to contain the target address/port.
 * The POKE from the Registration Server to 55555 would need to contain the source address/port of the anticipated connection.

+With this mechanism in place, there should be no reason for special inbound firewall rules.
+This lowers the friction to adding new nodes on the network.